 Above: My mobile setup when operating mobile or fixed-portable.
 Antennas include an AM-FM broadcast radio antenna, 1.8-30 Mc center-loaded HF whip, 51 Mc Whip, 28/27 Mc whip, GPS antenna under a radome on roof, 145 Mc 5/8 wave whip and VHF/UHF scanner whip.
 Also included, and connected to the impedance matching device pictured above is an HF slant wire for regional NVIS comms while stationary.
 That wire is seen just touching the top of the spare tire in the photo.
 I also have visible and infra-red strobes available for signalling.
 The homebrew matching circuit permits operation on any authorized frequency I could need to use.
 From this mountain top, I have it covered.

 The “tuner” permits switching between Hi/Lo Z transformation modes, radios, antennas and additional fixed HV doorknob capacitors.
-This is accomplished with an otherwise odd application for knife switches that can handle the high RF voltages and currents that are present.
-As such it can handle more power than I can generate – but at the same time operate in thin mountain air where corona discharge and breakdown can occur.
+This is accomplished with an otherwise odd application for knife switches that are excellent for handling the high RF voltages and currents that are present.
+As such the coulpler can handle more power than I can generate – but at the same time operate in thin mountain air where corona discharge and breakdown can occur.
 It even includes a small NE-51 neon lamp across the input terminals to indicate full power transfer as well as a modulation/carrier indicator – very handy, especially at night.